michael-betz/Fan-Tas-Tic-machine/README.md

 Game Rules for the Fan-Tas-Tic pinball machine

 # Installing everything from scratch
 Objective is to setup a Raspberry Pi 3+ to run MPF version 0.54 with audio and LED panel support.
-Sounds easy, should be easy but turns out to be a nightmare.
+Sounds easy, should be easy, is easy ;).
+Just stick to the recipe.

-It almost works with an up to date (debian buster) raspian image.
-Except that audio of mpf-mc doesn't work and I couldn't find a way to fix it.

-The fallback was `KivyPie` which is based on debian jessie and a __hopelessly outdated__ distribution.
-However audio works, so that's what we'll use.
+You'll need a Debian or Ubuntu host PC to setup the SD card image.

 # Installing directly into the .img file
-We can do the installation on the raspi itself.
-However we'll have to compile python, which will take forever.
-Instead we will mount the .img file on a host PC and run it in a chroot environment.
+For the installation, mount the .img file on the host PC and run it in a chroot environment.

 ```bash
 # Download and unzip kivypie image